Trauma, Language, and Memory

 This webinar is for all of those working in the perinatal period as well as children birth to 5 and their families.

-This training offers 1.5 CE credits for the following license types: LCSWs, LMSWs, LMHCs, LMFTs, and LPs.
+This training offered 1.5 CE credits for the following license types: LCSWs, LMSWs, LMHCs, LMFTs, and LPs.

 Date & Time